Native American Influence in Andrew Downes' Music: Part 1

 received its 2nd performance in 1991 at Birmingham Conservatoire:

 In 1995 Andrew was invited to take part in a Composer's Symposium at the University of New Mexico and was commissioned to compose a Sonata for 8 Horns for the University Horn Octet.
 He gave talks, took part in discussions, and attended performances of his Songs from Spoon RiverSonata for 4 Horns and his new Sonata for 8 Horns.
 I went with Andrew on this amazing trip.
-During our stay Dr James Lowe (who was responsible for the commissioning of the Sonata for 8 Horns and played in the Octet himself) and his wife, Margaret (who later commissioned Andrew to write his Sonata for 8 Flutes and other flute choir works), took Andrew and me round Albuquerque and its environs.
+During our stay, Dr James Lowe (who was responsible for the commissioning of the Sonata for 8 Horns and played in the Octet himself) and his wife, Margaret (who later commissioned Andrew to write his Sonata for 8 Flutes and other flute choir works), took Andrew and me round Albuquerque and its environs.
 We particularly loved Sky City, a Pueblo Indian Village, invisibly set in the mountains, having an unobtrusive effect on its natural surroundings.
-Every rock is sacred to the Poeblo Indians.
+Every rock is sacred to the Pueblo Indians.

-Above: Andrew Downes looking at Poeblo Indian pottery in Sky City.
+Last photo above: Andrew Downes looking at Poeblo Indian pottery in Sky City.

-Below: Kokopelli, the Poeblo Indian God and flute player.
+Below: Kokopelli, the Poeblo Indian God and flute player:

 We were totally amazed by the Chihuahuan Desert, the Sandia Mountains and all the Native American culture, so much so that Andrew asked one of the Pueblo Indians, whose name in translation is Andrew, if he could order a Native American Flute from him.
 The flute duly arrived at our house with instructions on how to play it.